-B. Basis of Accounting
+B. Accounting Basis

-These financial statements follow the basis of accounting the Auditor of State prescribes or permits, which is similar to the cash receipts and disbursements basis of accounting.
+These financial statements follow the accounting basis the Auditor of State prescribes or permits, which is similar to the cash receipts and disbursements accounting basis.
 This basis recognizes receipts when received in cash rather than when earned and recognizes disbursements when paid rather than when a liability is incurred.
 Budgetary presentations report budgetary expenditures when a commitment is made (i.e., when an encumbrance is approved).